 - Lay on Hands, Healing Touch, and Holy Light can provide emergency healing.

 The original Reno Jackson only healed you to full health.
 Zephrys the Great goes far beyond that, the examples above are a mere fraction of its capabilities.
-The real question is whether Zephrys alone is worth building Highlander decks even for classes with no other synergy cards.
-In some cases, it just might be.
+That’s why some players are putting Zephrys even in the decks that have no other Highlander synergies, or even run duplicates (to play it after already running out of them).